ikoene/symfony-micro/README.md

 ## MicroKernelTrait

 The **MicroKernelTrait** allows you to create a fully-functional Symfony application in as little as one file.
 It allows you to start with a tiny application, and then add features and structure as you need to.
 Its goal to give you the power to choose your bundles and structure.
+Since you're only enabling features and bundles you're actually going to use, your application gets a performance boost in comparison with using the Symfony full-stack framework.

 ## Bundles